getanwar/tuktakjs/README.md

     // your middleware logic
     // call next() to forward it to the next middleware or to your resolver }

+function permissionMiddleware(root, args, ctx, info, next) {
+    // your middleware logic
+    // call next() to forward it to the next middleware or to your resolver }
 ```

 2. Express level middleware